iPhone 11 Pro and 11 Pro Max specs vs. Galaxy S10, Note 10 and Pixel 3 XL

 -

-Sep 10•The Apple Watch Series 5 is here and looks pretty good
+Sep 11•Apple Watch Series 5 specs: Always-on display, new ceramic and titanium models

 -